 If you have been diagnosed with AMD, you can use the Amsler Grid, once a day, in order to monitor your vision.

-Age Related Macular Degeneration, or AMD, is a common eye condition of the elderly, which can cause vision loss.
-The macula is the center retina, and is responsible for sharp, central vision.
+Age Related Macular Degeneration, or AMD, is a common eye condition seen in those older, which can cause vision loss.
+The macula is the centre of the retina, and is responsible for sharp, central vision.

 How to use the Amsler Grid